fizalihsan/fizalihsan.github.io/source/technology/groovy.md

 <=> compareTo
 ```

 ### Strings

 * Plain strings (instance of java.lang.String)
 * GStrings (instance of groovy.lang.GString)
 * GStrings allow placeholder expressions to be resolved and evaluated at runtime. ( Also called String interpolation ) Placeholders may appear in a full `${expression}` syntax or an abbreviated $reference syntax.

+## POGOs

+* `object.property` - though this looks like accessing a private properties on the object, Groovy goes through the getter and setter methods provided in the class when it looks like properties are being accessed or assigned.
+* Map-based constructors
+  * `def faith = new Person(name:'Faith',id:1)` - By default, Groovy creates this map-based constructor.
+(Map is not used behind the implementation though)
+  * `def willow = [name:'Willow',id:2] as Person` - a map is coerced into an object

 ## Arrays and Collection